Best portable projector Buying Guide: Welcome to What Hi-Fi?'s round-up of the best portable projectors you can buy in 2022.

-This is why portable and mini projectors are a better choice for many.
+Think of them more like the Swiss Army Knife of the cinema world.
+This is why portable and mini projectors are a great choice for many.
 There's no need to replace your TV.
-Just pull out your portable when you want to go big and you can even take them around to friends’ houses for movie nights.
-What's more, installing a portable projector is no more complicated than finding a flat surface or even a sheet hung in the garden and pointing the thing at it (though a dedicated screen is so much better).
+Just pull out your portable when you want to go big.
+You can even take them around to friends’ houses for movie nights.

-Got all that?
-If that sounds like the kind of convenience and entertainment you're looking for, then read on for our best mini projectors of 2020.
+If you're looking for convenience and entertainment, then read on for our best portable projectors of 2022 guide.